-Will there be a complete change to the way child support in Illinois is calculated?
 With the passage of income shares legislation (Pub.
-Act 99-764), the answer is an emphatic — yes.
+Act 100-15), Illinois law regarding child support dramatically changes.
 Prior to the passage of the income shares legislation, Illinois had comprehensive changed to its family laws in virtually all areas other than child support.
 This is because there was a separate committee that was established to review and update the child support guidelines from the so called “Family Law Study Committee.”
 This later committee was the one that was responsible for the 2016 comprehensive re-write of Illinois statutory law.
 And as of 2012-2013 there are working on their quadrennial review (albeit a few years late due to Covid).

-Through to July 1, 2017, Illinois will continue to use a child support system based solely on a guideline percentage and the net income of the non-custodial parent.
-This results in the same guideline support regardless of the division of parenting time, the respective incomes of the parties, and other factors.
-With Public Act 99-764, Illinois law moves towards an income-share approach which uses a mathematical formula to consider parenting time and both parties’ incomes.
-Accordingly, effective July 1, 2017 “income shares” will be the model in use in what will be 40 states.
+Through to July 1, 2017, Illinois will used a child support system based solely on a guideline percentage and the net income of the non-custodial parent.
+This resulted in the same guideline support regardless of the division of parenting time, the respective incomes of the parties, and other factors.
+With Public Act 100-15, Illinois law moves towards an income-share approach which uses a mathematical formula to consider parenting time and both parties’ incomes.
+Accordingly, effective July 1, 2017 “income shares” is the model in use in 40 states.
 In considering the income of both parents in determining child support, the income shares approach has each parent is responsible for their pro-rated share.

 The income shares model has a critical impact on prospective cases where parenting time is shared.
 This is due to the definition of “shared parenting” and the calculation of a cross-credit used by the income sharing models.
 Illinois’ income sharing legislation defines “shared parenting” as a parent having overnight parenting time for at least a certain number of overnights per year.
 The law defines shared-parenting time as exercising 146 nights per year.
 This number represents 40% of the overnights.